-Show me a barbecue joint that doesn't serve garlic bread and I'm guessing they have white table cloths, waiters in tuxes, and pulled pork sandwiches for $20.
+Show me a barbecue joint that doesn't serve garlic bread and I give them less than a year.
 If you're gonna que, you'd better know garlic bread.

 There are more than 20 ways to skin this cat, and once you have the basics, you should create your own signature style (share it with us below).

 2 loaves of crusty French or Italian bread

 1) Dump all the ingredients in a blender and beat the heck out of them for about a minute.
 Then let them sit for about 30 minutes so the dry ingredients can absorb the oil and the flavors can get to know each other better.